 This featured artist profile on Hoosh follows his first full-length project, ‘everything’s going to be alright.’
 Find him on Instagram and stream the album on the platform of your choice.

 There’s no limit to how an album can pull the curtains back on the imagination, and yet everything’s going to be alright sets the stage with a single spotlight for 26-year-old Sudanese artist, Hoosh.
 Clinging to that beam of light, the swirling shadows of his stormy mind trap the intimacy of the performance.
-Sparsely populated with gentle acoustics that wraps even the saddest sentiments in a comforting glow, the album is a melancholy retrospective on the nomadic vocalist and songwriter’s changing conceptualization of home.
+Sparsely populated with gentle acoustics that wrap even the saddest sentiments in a comforting glow, the album is a melancholy retrospective on the nomadic vocalist and songwriter’s changing conceptualization of home.
 It’s a tale of aspirations and opportunity costs that ends in a seismic shifting of person.

 Produced by Mido Selim and co-produced by Paperwater, the 24-minute project is in no hurry, though it comes and goes like the gentle rain that leads it off.
 As Hoosh croons about isolation, regret, loss, and moving forward, his reflections propel the mind into quiet pockets of contemplation driven by the patient instrumental spaces between songs.